Passive Income From Blogging: The Ultimate Guide

 Running advertisements to generate passive income

 Google Adsense is the go to platform for website owners to monetize their website with ads.
-After you’ve built your blog to have 10,000+ unique visitors a month, you can then utilize premium level publishers like Ezoic, Mediavine, and Adthrive which optimize your ads infrastructure to generate the most earnings possible.
+After you’ve built your blog to have 10,000+ unique visitors a month, you can then utilize premium level Ad publishers like Ezoic, Mediavine, and Adthrive which optimize your ads infrastructure to generate the most earnings possible.
 Mediavine and Ezoic require at least 10,000 to 25,000 unique views a month.
-With this money, depending on your niche of course, you can probably generate $100-$500 a month with ads alone.
+With this traffic, depending on your niche of course, you can probably generate $200-$1000 a month with ads alone.

 person using macbook pro on black table